CyberFlameGO/svnpython/Doc/library/smtplib.rst

    If *keyfile* and *certfile* are provided, these are passed to the :mod:`socket` module's :func:`ssl` function.

-   If there has been no previous ``EHLO`` or ``HELO`` command this session, this method tries ESMTP ``EHLO`` first.

-   .. versionchanged:: 2.6

-   :exc:`SMTPHeloError`
-      The server didn't reply properly to the ``HELO`` greeting.

-   :exc:`SMTPException`
-     The server does not support the STARTTLS extension.

-   .. versionchanged:: 2.6

-   :exc:`RuntimeError`
-     SSL/TLS support is not available to your python interpreter.

 .. method:: SMTP.sendmail(from_addr, to_addrs, msg[, mail_options, rcpt_options])